-The first President of the Association was The Duke of Hamilton, his Presidency ran between 1885 and 1894.
+The first president of the Association was The Duke of Hamilton, whose presidency ran between 1885 and 1894.

-There were 41 registered referees shown in the County handbook for the 1903-1904 season, the figure in today’s book is over 400.
-In the same 1903-1904 handbook there are 100 clubs shown, that were affiliated to the Association, today’s figure is over 600.
+There were 41 registered referees shown in the county handbook for the 1903-1904 season, the figure in today’s book is more than 400.
+In the same 1903-1904 handbook there are 100 clubs shown that were affiliated to the Association; today’s figure is over 500.

-In 1898 a County Fixture was held against Aston Villa, who at the time were the previous season’s F.A.
-Cup Holders, the gate for this game was £238 5s.
-4d. in comparison the Senior Cup Final of 1905 realised a gate of £48 12s.
+In 1898 a county fixture was held against Aston Villa, who at the time were the previous season’s FA Cup winners.
+The gate money for this game was £238 5s.
+4d, in comparison the Senior Cup Final of 1905 which realised a gate income of £48 12s.
 6d.

-1907-1914 saw the years of “the split” when there were two associations, one affiliated to the F.A. and the other to the A.F.A.
-In 1914 the F.A. and A.F.A. effected a compromise which resulted in the association being again a harmonious and united body.
+The period 1907-1914 saw the years of 'the split' when there were two associations, one affiliated to the FA and the other to the AFA.
+In 1914 the FA and AFA effected a compromise which resulted in the Association being again a harmonious and united body.

-A Centenary Banquet was held at Ipswich Moat House on September 30th 1985 to celebrate its 100th birthday.
-Sir Stanley Rous, C.B.E., Hon.
-President of FIFA and Hon.
-Vice-President of the Football Association, proposed the toast to the SCFA.
+A Centenary Banquet was held at Ipswich Moat House on September 30th, 1985 to celebrate the Association's 100th birthday.
+Sir Stanley Rous, CBE, honorary president of FIFA and honorary vice-president of the Football Association, proposed the toast to the SCFA.

 The Suffolk County Football Association became a Limited Company in 2000.

-For the first time in its history in April 2001 the County F.A. appointed two full time employees, namely Will Cook, County Development Officer and James Payne, Clerical Officer, and both gentlemen were installed at the new County FA office at Felaw Maltings in Ipswich.
+For the first time in its history in April 2001 the County FA appointed two full-time employees, namely Will Cook, county development officer and James Payne, clerical officer, and both were installed at the new county FA office at Felaw Maltings in Ipswich.

-Suffolk defeated Hampshire 2-1 at Portman Road, Ipswich in 2005 to win the FA County Youth Cup.
-This was actually our first ever Cup Final appearance.
+Suffolk defeated Hampshire 2-1 at Portman Road, Ipswich in 2005 to win the FA County Youth Cup in the county's first-ever cup final appearance.

-Suffolk's 2nd FA County Youth Cup Final appearance was in April 2007.
-Suffolk drew 1-1 with West Riding after extra time at Valley Parade, Bradford.
+Suffolk again reached the FA County Youth Cup Final in April 2007, drawing 1-1 with West Riding after extra time at Valley Parade, Bradford.
 However, West Riding won the match 4-3 on penalties.

 In 2006, all disciplinary administration transferred from volunteers to staff at the Association's HQ.